adamtow/notecuts/docs/English.md

 Where {{Date}} is an evaluation date.
 This string is called the **NoteCuts Run Delimiter**.

-> Note; Anything you place above the last run delimiter will be ignored.
+> Note: Anything you place above the last run delimiter will be ignored.

 You do not have to add the run delimiter yourself.
 NoteCuts automatically adds it when it evaluates your local NoteCuts.
 If you want to force an evaluation of new shortcuts, you can manually add the run delimiter, followed by a list of shortcuts.

+> Note: If your device is sleeping, the run delimiter will be added for NoteCuts using Evernote and Dropbox.
+Apple Notes syncing can only occur while the device is on and unlocked.

 ### Shortcut Syntax
 To run a shortcut, you must prefix the shortcut name with the `▶️` character.
 This instructs NoteCuts to run a shortcut.
 For instance: